champsproject/chem_react_dyn/docs/contributing.md

 ### Reporting Bugs

-As per open-source *modus operandi*, open an issue in Github using the standard style listed [here](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#additional-notes).
+As per open-source *modus operandi*, open an issue in the Github repository for the book using the standard style listed [here](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#additional-notes).
-Alternatively, you can send bug reports with a short description and the script to reproduce the error to the authors: [wl16298@bristol.ac.uk](mailto:wl16298@bristol.ac.uk) and or [shiba@vt.edu](mailto:shiba@vt.edu).